No items found.

 Runbook template maintenance

 Factor in both regular maintenance checks and ad-hoc updates in relation to technological, procedural, and/or organizational changes.
-At minimum, your runbook should be updated every time there is a significant change to your application/service and reviewed annually.
+At minimum, your runbook template should be updated every time there is a significant change to your application or service and reviewed annually.

 As processes become more solidified and the potential for automation becomes apparent, organizations are afforded the opportunity to further streamline operations, saving time and other resources in the process.